-This page, which kept us busy during lock-down, is full of things to help keep you busy - and active - when you are at home.
+This page, which kept us busy during the first lock-down, is still full of things to help keep you busy - and active - when you are at home.
 There are quizzes, puzzles, and all sorts of links to fun or interesting things.
 We hope you find something you like.
 Get in touch via info@HorshamShipleyCommunityProject.org .

 Home Arts & Theatre

 Ballet & Dance?
 The Royal Opera House shows various productions online.
 Click here to find out what is on...www.roh.org.uk/

 Theatre in your home - The National Theatre has all sorts of productions available during Lockdown.
 Check here for the latest... www.nationaltheatre.org.uk/nt-at-home

 If you would like more of Russell's Gen Knowledge Quiz or Derek's "Maths Mash-ups" - just ask!

 There are two really easy ways to support us at the Horsham & Shipley Community Project.
 For those who buy anything online - presents, holidays, groceries - anything, please sign up to Give As You Live.
 A tiny % of each transaction comes to us, donated by the retailer.
 It really builds up and is worthwhile.
 Click here for info https://donate.giveasyoulive.com/charity/hscp

 A second possibility is to buy a weekly lottery ticket from the Horsham District Community Lottery - a ticket costs £1 per week, 50p comes to us, and you have the change of winning prizes! www.horshamdistrictcommunitylottery.co.uk